-“We honor our veterans each Veterans Day and every other day of the year,” said U.S. Forest Service Chief Tony Tooke.
-“We hope that this time will serve as a way for our veterans and other visitors to find our national forests and grasslands as a year-round respite, a place where they can take time out for themselves.”
+“We honor our veterans each Veterans Day and every other day of the year,” said Forest Supervisor Kimpton Cooper.
+“We hope our veterans and other visitors find our national forests and grasslands as a place where they can relax and enjoy the outdoors.”